Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Shape Theorem

 \section{Proof of the Shape Theorem}

 \

 Throughout this section, we continue working with the modified model introduced in Section~\ref{Sec:Concentration}.
-The coupling used to obtain the final result for the original model occurs in the last steps of the proof.
+The coupling used to obtain the final result for the original model occurs in the last steps of the proof in this section.